multisig-labs/pandasia/README.md

 2. Then apply the user-provided signature against **our** message.
 Since the user cannot forge `msg.sender` we are sure that the P-chain key did in fact sign a message containing `msg.sender`.

 Decomposing the signature is a little tricky, because the `ecrecover` precompile will take a signature, a message hash, and return an _ethereum_ address that signed it.
 But in our case a P-chain key signed the message, so `ecrecover` will give us the wrong address because the P-Chain address is derived differently than eth addresses.
-So we use a Solidity library `SECP256K1` to do this instead of the `ecrecover` precompile.
+We use a Solidity library `SECP256K1` to do this instead of the `ecrecover` precompile.

 The C-chain address the user types in the message box MUST be of the mixed-case, checksummed variety.
 (Remember that an Ethereum address has a clever built-in checksum that uses the case of the various letters as the checksum.)
 If they use